-To determine if you have Marfan syndrome, your Manhattan cardiology doctor has to conduct a Marfan syndrome test.
+To determine if you have Marfan syndrome, your Manhattan heart doctors has to conduct a Marfan syndrome test.
 Because the symptoms of connective tissue disorders often mirror each other, Marfan symptom is a difficult condition to identify.
 A Marfan syndrome genetic test may be required.
 Diagnostic tests for Marfan syndrome include:

 - This Marfan syndrome test employs sound waves that show live images of your heart as it’s functioning.
 Your cardiologist doctor reviews your heart valves, along with the size of your aorta to make sure your heart anatomy is normal.

 - Eye tests.
 A slit-lamp exam tests you for cataracts, lens dislocation or a detached retina.
 An eye pressure test determines if you have glaucoma, which happens when the pressure in your eye remains elevated for a long period of time.
 Glaucoma is a symptom of Marfan syndrome.

 - Genetic testing.
 If you have the genetic mutation, it was likely passed down to you from your parents.
 A Marfan syndrome genetic test confirms if this is the case.